ComposableFi/composable-ibc/ibc/modules/docs/ics026_routing.md

 ## ICS_026 Routing

-The ICS routing specification enables ibc application protocols to receive packets after the core ibc protocol has verified
+The ICS routing specification enablesIBCapplication protocols to receive packets after the coreIBCprotocol has verified
 the validity of the packet.

 The [`Ics26Context`](/core/ics26_routing/context.rs#L32) trait encapsulates the requirements for the router.